Sherlock Holmes: The Awakened

-Sherlock Holmes: The Awakened is an adventure video game developed by Frogwares and published in 2007 for Microsoft Windows.
+Sherlock Holmes: The Awakened is an adventure video game developed by Frogwares and published in 2006 for Windows.
 The game follows an original plotline as Sherlock Holmes and his companion Dr. John H. Watson investigate a series of strange disappearances related to the Cthulhu Mythos.

 The third in the Sherlock Holmes series of adventure games developed by Frogwares, The Awakened was preceded in 2002 by Sherlock Holmes: The Mystery of the Mummy and in 2004 by Sherlock Holmes: The Case of the Silver Earring.
 This is the first game in the series to tackle supernatural elements such as the Cthulhu Mythos, the previous two games having fairly traditional (albeit original) Holmesian plots.

 In 2008, a remastered version was released that offers the ability to play in a third-person perspective mode in addition to the first-person perspective.
 This version also features improved graphics and changes to the help system.
 It is also the first "Sherlock Holmes" game to get an M (Mature 17+) rating from the ESRB.
 The remastered version became available on Steam on August 6, 2009.

-A remake of the game is currently in development for Microsoft Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S, and is scheduled to launch in April 2023.
+A remake of the game was released in April 2023 for Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S.

 Plot

 On September 6, 1894, Sherlock Holmes stares out of his window, bored that he has no case to solve that is worthy of his talents.
 He learns that a young Māori manservant, who works for Captain Stenwick, has mysteriously disappeared.
-Holmes quickly deduces not only that the boy has been kidnapped, but also that two men – one significantly larger than the other – were responsible.
-A few leads point to the docks by the Thames, and there, Holmes and Watson learn that similar kidnappings of foreigners hav bye occurred.
+Holmes quickly deduces not only that the servant has been kidnapped, but also that two men – one significantly larger than the other – were responsible.
+A few leads point to the docks by the Thames, and there, Holmes and Watson learn that similar kidnappings of foreigners have occurred.
 Further investigation leads them to an abandoned subterranean temple, where they discover a bloody and tortured corpse upon a sacrificial altar.
 They also find opium with morphine which leads Holmes to deduce that it is being used as a kind of soporific to subdue victims, so that they can be abducted and trafficked out of the country.
 After finding a crate labelled "Black Edelweiss Institute", Holmes recalls that the mountain flower Edelweiss (Leontopodium alpinum) is a national symbol of Switzerland.